9 Types of Blackbirds Found in Oregon! (ID Guide)

 Look for Brewer’s Blackbirds in Oregon in a variety of habitats, such as marshes, forests, meadows, and grasslands.
 These birds also adapt incredibly well to the presence of humans and are common in backyards, golf courses, parks, and agricultural areas.

-After the breeding season is over, huge flocks come together to travel and search for food in grasslands and farm fields.
+After the breeding season, huge flocks come together to travel and search for food in grasslands and farm fields.
 It’s common to see mixed flocks that also include cowbirds, starlings, grackles, and Red-winged Blackbirds.

 Listen for a metallic, creaky “ke-see” song, which lasts a bit less than a second.
 Brewer’s Blackbirds are vocal, and there are a few contact (“tschup“) and alarm (“chuck“) calls you may hear that they use to communicate with each other.